solana-labs/solana-program-library/editions/interface/README.md

 Create one or more copies of the original token by creating an `Edition`, by creating new tokens that inherently "copy" the original token's metadata.

-- Mint a new SPL Token with supply of 1, decimals 0, and no mint authority.
+- Mint a new SPL Token.
 - Create a `Metadata` account for the token with the data _copied from the `Metadata` account referred to by the `MasterEdition`_.
 - Create an `Edition` account for the token pointing to the `MasterEdition` account.